mvac7/fR3eL_keyboard_MSX_Libraries/README.md

 * void KillBuffer() - Clear keyboard buffer.
 * char INKEY() - One character input (waiting) and return its code.
-* char GetKeyMatrix(line) - Returns the value of the specified line from the keyboard matrix.
+* char GetKeyMatrix(row) - Returns the value of the specified line from the keyboard matrix.